DonaldET/DemoDev/README.md

 Client | Project | Description
 ------ | ------- | -----------
+Appdynamics | _top X query_ | Query the top 10 game scores using a priority queue; note that this is in sub-project _MemoryIndexing_.
-Apple | _compounditerator_ | Concatenate data sources with a list of iterators Apple | _factorial_ | Contrast two factorial algorithms Elance | _diagonal_ | Square matrix diagonal elements list generator Gap | _gap cart_ | A sample shopping cart implementation with pricing strategies
+Apple | _compounditerator_ | Concatenate data sources using a list of iterators for each data source Apple | _factorial_ | Contrast two factorial algorithms Elance | _diagonal_ | Square matrix diagonal elements list generator Gap | _gap cart_ | A sample shopping cart implementation with pricing strategies